ysaikai/ysaikai.github.io/_pages/teaching.md

 - Despite the use of R, it is NOT statistics or data science.

 ### Tentative lecture schedule
 The topics are subject to change.
 Some topics are heavier than others, taking more than a week.
+Class materials will be similar to web pages found in the link under each topic.

 | Week | Topic |
 | :--- | :--- |